 It's often a bit slower to get a response, but the Windows Secrets Lounge bills itself as "Everything Microsoft forgot to mention."
-And it's not just for Windows users.
+It's also not just for Windows users.

 Yes.
-In 2017 I presented at Communication Central's 12th annual Be a Better Freelancer Conference, and for a local chapter of the Editorial Freelancers Association.
+In 2017 I presented at Communication Central's 12th annual Be a Better Freelancer Conference, and will be back for the 13th annual event.
+In recent times I've also been a presenter at my local chapter of the Editorial Freelancers Association.

-In addition, I led a non-interactive Adobe InDesign class offered by the EFA.
+In addition, I ran a non-interactive Adobe InDesign class offered by the EFA.

 David Meerman Scott's The New Rules of Marketing & PR is a fabulous resource.
 I also found Louise Harnby's Marketing Your Editing & Proofreading Business to be quite useful.
 I subscribe to both authors' digital updates, too.

-For learning how to most effectively use LinkedIn, Wayne Breitbarth is my #1 resource.
+For learning how to use LinkedIn most effectively, Wayne Breitbarth is my #1 resource.
 Using a friendly, down-home approach, he offers a plethora of free tips at his powerformula.net website.
 And while his book doesn't cover the new LinkedIn user interface, much of it is still applicable.